-The following 49 special sessions** are currently planned for the SSA 2017 Annual Meeting in Denver.
-The Call for Abstracts will open on 1 December.
+The following 52 sessions are currently planned for the SSA 2017 Annual Meeting in Denver.

 Earthquake early warning (EEW) systems provide advance warning of potentially damaging ground shaking and enable the activation of protective actions to prevent or reduce injuries or economic losses.
 A variety of EEW alert capabilities are in operation or under development in multiple regions of high seismic risk around the world.
 These vary in complexity from systems that take relatively simple actions based on ground motions exceeding a threshold at a single site to network-based systems that track an evolving rupture across multiple sensors.
 All EEW systems must consider: 1) types and quality of available ground motion data (seismic, GNSS, etc.), 2) sensor layout including station distribution, telemetry, and latencies, 3) methodologies for estimating source properties and/or predicting ground motion, 4) communication and use of alerts, and 5) evaluation of system performance.
 We invite contributions that address all aspects of EEW systems from the theoretical underpinnings to education and outreach efforts.

 3D full waveform modeling and inversion holds promise for more accurate account of wave propagation, higher resolution Earth models, and better earthquake location and characterization.
 This session includes, but is not limited to, development and verification of full waveform forward modeling methods, and novel inverse algorithms, together with their applications in accurate source location (Earthquakes or Nuclear tests), imaging of velocity and attenuation structure at local to global scales, as well as full waveform migration.
 Topics related to quantitative interpretation of tomographic models (using seismological, geological or geochemical data) are also welcome.